I’ve been reading a book called Tiny Habits: The Small Changes That Change Everything by BJ Fogg.

 You keep doing that until one day you look back and realize you’ve built a habit that serves you well and yet now takes very little effort to sustain.

-If you can improve something just 1% per day, that area of your life would be 365% better at the end of the year.
+If you can improve something just 1% per day, that area of your life would be 365% better at the end of the year (this is the simplified version, not allowing for a mathematical compound effect which would far exceed 365% growth).

 According to BJ Fogg, you only need three things if you want to create a habit.